Immunolight Therapy for Cancer in Dogs

 - Dogs may not receive other treatments for their CHSA, including chemotherapy, homeopathic, or alternative therapies (such as Yunnan Baiyao) prior to or during enrollment in this study.

-- NCSU will pay for the initial CT scan, radiation planning, therapy, and associated anesthesia.
-A value of about $1500, without the support of this clinical trial.
+- A total value of ~$4570, without the support of this clinical trial!